(Courtesy of Les Adams)

 THE ANGEL AND THE BADMAN, the 1947 Republic Western, brought out another fine performance by Carey as the understanding lawman trailing good guy outlaw Wayne.
 The following year would see him team him up again with Wayne in the classic, RED RIVER, by United Artists.
 Harry Jr. also appears in the film, the only time father and son were cast in the same picture, although they do not appear together in any scenes.

 By this time, however, Carey was ailing but before he was forced into retirement, he would make the aforementioned RED RIVER, and play an understanding judge in Walt Disney's live partly animated family picture, SO DEAR TO MY HEART, starring a young Bobby Driscoll.
-Both pictures were released a year after his death which occurred on September 21, 1947 at Brentwood, California.
-Although he had been bitten by a Black Widow spider a month earlier, sources list lung cancer and coronary thrombosis as causes of death.
-He was buried in his cowboy outfit at a ceremony that was attended by more than 1000 admirers.
+Both pictures were released a year after his death which occurred on September 21, 1947 at his California home.
+Although he had been bitten by a black widow spider a month earlier, sources list lung cancer and coronary thrombosis as causes of death.

-In addition to Harry Jr., who was given the nickname of 'Dobe' by his father because in the summer he turned the same color as the adobe bricks of which their ranch house was constructed, the Carey's also had a daughter named Ella, whose nickname was 'Cappy'.
+Harry Jr. was given the nickname of 'Dobe' by his father because in the summer he turned the same color as the adobe bricks of which their ranch house was constructed.
+The Carey's also had a daughter named Ella, whose nickname was 'Cappy'.
 Both children were raised on the ranch near Saugus, California.

 Olive, a creditable actor in her own right, would continue to act in films, most notable was her performance in Ford's THE SEARCHERS (1956) with son, Harry, Jr. She died on March 13, 1988 at the age of 92.